 By default, challenges aren’t enabled for organizations with single sign-on (SSO).
 Using the Post-SSO verification setting in the Admin console, you can set a policy to allow additional risk-based authentication challenges and 2-Step Verification (2SV) if configured.

-Yes, all G Suite editions include extra security questions and challenges.
+Yes, all Google Workspace editions include extra security questions and challenges.

 We determine whether a sign-in is suspicious when our risk-analysis system identifies an attempt that’s outside the normal pattern of user behavior.
 For example, a user might try to sign in from an unusual location or in a manner associated with abuse.

-Phone verificationIf users in my organization don’t have a corporate phone, is there another way to verify their accounts?
+Phone verificationIf my users don’t have a corporate phone, is there another way to verify their accounts?